-Until recently, most products and services were procured from Brisbane and Townsville, however this has now been opened to local business, and will be supported by both the Council and Defence in order to get better value for money for the SWBTA and also support local business expansion.
+Until recently, most products and services were procured from Brisbane and Townsville, however this has now been opened to local business, and will be supported by both Council and Defence in order to get better value for money for the SWBTA and also support local business expansion.

-The Rockhampton Region greatly benefits already from significant local procurement associated with activities at the SWBTA.
-As activity increases, the Rockhampton Region is seeking to be formalised as the Procurement Hub for the SAF under the new Australia-Singapore Comprehensive Strategic Partnership agreement.
+The Rockhampton region greatly benefits already from significant local procurement associated with activities at the SWBTA.
+As activity increases, the Rockhampton region is seeking to be formalised as the Procurement Hub for the SAF under the new Australia-Singapore Comprehensive Strategic Partnership agreement.

 Australia-Singapore military training initiative (ASMTI)

 The ASMTI is an opportunity for Australia to build Defence capability through enhancing and improving training capacity whilst providing strong and enduring economic benefits to Central and North Queensland.
 Click here for further details.